 Tour Public SchoolsTour Public Schools

 While touring homes in a specific area, it’s helpful to include school visits in the itinerary.
 When preparing for a particular real estate tour, search the schools in that specific area.
-Then plan to visit all the schools listed, the public school assigned to that neighborhood, or any of specific interest.
+Then plan to visit all the schools listed, the public school assigned to that neighborhood, or any specific interest.
 Open houses and guided tours prove ideal to decide on the best schools for a child.
-If visiting during a school-day, ask administrators, students, and parents questions so you can get a full grasp of the school environment.
+If visiting during a school day, ask administrators, students, and parents questions so you can get a full grasp of the school environment.

 Apply to Prep or PrivateApply to Prep or Private

-While districts assign public schools to specific areas, some alternative schools don’t bar students because of home location.
+While districts assign public schools to specific areas, some alternative schools don’t bar students because of their home location.
 Consider applying to prep schools, private institutions, boarding schools, or charter/alternative schools if you’re unsatisfied with the local public school offerings or interested in well-reviewed alternative schools that have a particular style of teaching.

 Tour these schools or academies and their surrounding neighborhoods, especially if commute proves troublesome.
 Otherwise, consider the costs and mileage if you’re driving your children to school; or research the costs of a subway commute.

 Due to the competitiveness of private or prep schools, most schools schedule an interview and tour of the campus for the same day; make sure to come prepared with questions and aim to impress.
-Many jump hurdles to get into these private schools, often overlooking the process of finding a comfortable home.
+Unfortunately, many jump hurdles to get into these private schools, often overlooking the process of finding a comfortable home.

 Get the Parent Down-LowGet the Parent Down-Low

 Visiting a school isn’t always enough to set a mind at ease.
-It helps to hear how other parents respond to a specific school and area.
-On various blogs and school review websites.
+It helps to hear how other parents respond to a specific school and area on various blogs and school review websites.
 Connect with parents and current residents in districts, discussing positive notes or issues they experienced with a school or its location.
 Try attending a school board meeting to get a feel for how the school operates.
 Find the schedule of meetings on the district website.